gregorymarchal/project8-api/README.md

 4. **Add your TensorFlow model**:

-    Place your pre-trained TensorFlow model file (`mobile_net_fpn_model-final-best.keras`) in the root directory of the project.
+    Place my pre-trained TensorFlow model file https://www.gregorymarchal.com/pub/mobile_net_fpn_model-final-best.keras in the root directory of the project.
+Or use yours!

 ## Usage